Written by D.C. Fontana, John D.F. Black, Johnny Dawkins, and Tracy Torme

 Star Trek fans will definitely feel that this plot has been trotted out before – and it has.
-The Original Series episode The Naked Time (first aired in September 29, 1966) is referred to here by Commander Riker (Jonathan Frakes).
+The Original Series episode The Naked Time (first aired on September 29, 1966) is referred to here by Commander Riker (Jonathan Frakes).

-Commander Riker recalls something familiar about the description of a woman showering in her clothes, and he begins to backtrack through history to find reference to it aboard the Enterprise under Captain Kirk.
+Commander Riker recalls something familiar about the description of a woman showering in her clothes, and he begins to backtrack through history to find a reference to it aboard the Enterprise under Captain Kirk.

 I was surprised by the quality of this episode.
-The writing was very good and seemed more even than the first episode.
+The writing was very good and seemed more even than in the first episode.
 There didn’t seem to be the overkill of trying to tell us too much about the characters, but rather letting the information flow in a more natural way.
 Kudos go to the writing team of J. Michael Bingham and John D.F.
 Black.
 They did not go on to become a familiar name associated with Star Trek: The Next Generation, but they did a good job with this episode.
 The faults with the script are few and far between.
 What could’ve ended up being a rather bad copy of The Original Series episode, ended up being a treat.

-The actors also seem to have a better grasp on their characters and how they act.
+The actors also seem to have a better grasp of their characters and how they act.
 Whether that is a result of becoming more comfortable in their roles or as a result of the Direction by Paul Lynch is up to debate.

-Patrick Stewart’s Captain Picard demonstrates his usual stern commander, but is also at a loss and totally exasperated when he is trying to reason with a somewhat intoxicated Wesley Crusher (Wil Wheaton).
+Patrick Stewart’s Captain Picard demonstrates his usual stern commander but is also at a loss and totally exasperated when he is trying to reason with a somewhat intoxicated Wesley Crusher (Wil Wheaton).
 The teenager has taken over the Engineering Deck of the ship, as well as most of the controls.
 Watching him try to deal with the young man and straining to keep from barking orders at the young man, Stewart conveys his frustration and utter helplessness at the situation aboard the ship.
 Only toward the end of the episode do we get to see Picard let down as he is infected as well.
-These scenes also come across as very natural for the Captain, and give us a hint that there is more to the Captain beneath the gruff exterior.
+These scenes also come across as very natural for the Captain and give us a hint that there is more to the Captain beneath the gruff exterior.

 The most hysterical interaction during this episode comes between Security Chief Tasha Yar (Denise Crosby) and the android, Commander Data (Brent Spiner).
 We learn that Data is “fully functional” and “programmed in multiple techniques” as he gets it on with Tasha.
-At the end, the antidote having been administered, she sternly advises him that “it never happened”.
+In the end, the antidote having been administered, she sternly advises him that “it never happened”.